-Also known as a latte grade or cafe grade, this matcha is meant for use in making lattes, chocolates, ice cream, matcha latte, and baked goods such as cakes, frosting, cookies, etc.
+Also known as a latte grade or cafe grade, this matcha is meant for use in making matcha lattes, chocolates, ice cream, and baked goods such as cakes, frosting, cookies, etc.

 - Region: We source from Kagoshima, Kyoto, Nishio, Mie, and Shizuoka, Japan.

 - Notes: All tea leaves are used were grown without pesticides but were not necessarily certified as organic